HVAC Schools in Long Island, NY – Degrees & Certifications

 A detailed list of national credentials can be viewed on the HVAC certifications page.

 For example, HVAC contractors in Suffolk County must apply for a license through the Suffolk County Department of Labor, Licensing & Consumer Affairs.
-Please note that there are both electric and plumbing categorizations in HVAC contracting, and separate applications and exams are required for each.
+Please note that there are electric and plumbing categorizations in HVAC contracting, and separate applications and exams are required for each.
 To qualify for the country’s HVAC contractor license examination, applicants must submit the following:

 • Proof of at least seven years of experience during the past ten years